JumpyW/MaybeDonuts/README.md

 - 👋 Hi, I’m @MaybeDonuts
-- 👀 I’m interested in
+- 👀 I’m interested in boys
-- 🌱 I’m currently
+- 🌱 I’m currently in Kiev
 - 📫 How to reach me.
-- 🧾 Languages:
+- 🧾 Languages: ukrainian
-- 😄 Pronouns:
+- 😄 Pronouns: they/them

 <!---
 MaybeDonuts/MaybeDonuts is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.